ibltsandwich/decypher/README.md

 ## Technologies Used
-Ruby on Rails backend with React-Redux frontend.
+Ruby on Rails backend with PostgreSQL database and React-Redux frontend.

-Javascript's built-in getSelection API was used for annotations.
+Javascript's built-in getSelection method was used for annotations.

+## getSelection()

-Unforunately, the API had some shortcomings and some workarounds had to be implemented in order to get annotations working properly.
-For example, highlighting an area and calling window.getSelection() provides you with the start and end indices of your selection, but only within the confines of the parent HTML Element.
+Unfortunately, the method had some shortcomings and some workarounds had to be implemented in order to get annotations working properly.
+For example, highlighting an area and calling ```window.getSelection()``` provides you with the start and end indices of your selection, but only within the confines of the parent HTML Element.

 <img src=https://i.imgur.com/RnlRpPz.png alt="getSelection" width="200"/>

-Therefore, having the full lyrics in one ```<p>``` tag gives the proper indices for whatever is highlighted, but once links to the annotations are added in as ```<a>``` tags, this disrupts the API's ability to grab the proper indices.
+Therefore, having the full lyrics in one ```<p>``` tag gives the proper indices for whatever is highlighted, but once links to the annotations are nested in as ```<a>``` tags, this disrupts the API's ability to grab the proper indices.
 After an inserted ```<a>``` tag, the next immediate index doesn't pick up where it left off, and instead resets back to 0.
-The API doesn't know to ignore HTML tags and can only accurately grab selections that are confined to one set of tags.
+The method doesn't know to ignore HTML tags and can only accurately grab selections that are confined to one set of tags.

 ## Annotations
 The workaround here was to separate each line of the lyrics into it's own ```<div>``` tag with an id corresponding to the line number.